-13. Moreover, the Contracting Parties to the Barcelona Convention adopted in 2019 the Updated Classification of Benthic Marine Habitat Types for the Mediterranean Region and the Updated Reference List of Marine Habitat Types for the Selection of Sites to be included in National Inventories of Natural Sites of Conservation Interest in the Mediterranean (Decision IG.24/07).
+14. Moreover, the Contracting Parties to the Barcelona Convention adopted in 2019 the Updated Classification of Benthic Marine Habitat Types for the Mediterranean Region and the Updated Reference List of Marine Habitat Types for the Selection of Sites to be included in National Inventories of Natural Sites of Conservation Interest in the Mediterranean (Decision IG.24/07).
 The adopted lists are aligned with the updated structure of the revised marine component of EUNIS habitats classification.
 This will enable a coherent use of the proposed lists in national inventories and monitoring programmes as well as a homogenous and adequate assessment of the IMAP EO1 and its respective common indicators in the whole Mediterranean.
+Identification of the benthic habitat types that could be used for the assessment should be identified, as soon as possible, based on the updated Reference List of Marine Habitat Types for the Selection of Sites to be Included in the National Inventories of Natural Sites of Conservation Interest in the Mediterranean (UNEP-MAP-SPA/RAC, 2019)2 and harmonized with the EMODnet broad habitats.

-14. MSFD GES's D1C6 criteria includes pelagic broad habitat types (variable salinity, coastal, shelf and oceanic/beyond shelf), if present in the region or subregion, and other habitat types which Member States may select, through regional or sub regional cooperation, according to the defined criteria.
+MSFD GES's D1C6 criteria includes pelagic broad habitat types (variable salinity, coastal, shelf and oceanic/beyond shelf), if present in the region or subregion, and other habitat types which Member States may select, through regional or sub regional cooperation, according to the defined criteria.
 Pelagic habitat types under IMAP/2017 MED QSR are not yet defined.
-However, the process to develop the first elements for the elaboration of the Reference list of Pelagic Habitat Types in the Mediterranean Sea is ongoing under the Barcelona Convention based on a first attempt towards the identification and Reference List of Pelagic Habitat Types in the Mediterranean Sea in 2013.
+However, the process is ongoing to develop the first elements for the elaboration of the Reference list of Pelagic Habitat Types in the Mediterranean Sea.
+This process in developed based on a first attempt towards the identification and Reference List of Pelagic Habitat Types in the Mediterranean Sea in 20133.
+This is planned to be discussed during the Fifteenth Meeting of SPA/BD Focal Points (Videoconference, 23-25 June 2021).